Josh-Uvi/node-stripe-store/README.md

 https://web-store-node-stripe.herokuapp.com/store

 TO RUN THE APP
-- Git clone the repo
+- Git clone this repo
 - Install the dependencies: npm install or yarn
 - Create an acoount with stripe
 - Create a new project in the stripe dashboard to get API keys